bitfactory-software/anyxx/README.md

 The performance of **dynamic dispatch is on par with virtual functions**.

-The combination of static and runtime storage enables a hybrid approach of `std::variant` and **type erasure** with a unified syntax and open double dispatch.
+The combination of static and dynamic dispatch enables
+- a hybrid usage of `std::variant` and **type erasure** balance performance and coupling.
+- c++0x like concept_maps and compile time customization points.

 ### Showcase 1: Basic *Any++* usage
 ```cpp